ilrexho2011/O2C-Enterprise-Order-to-Cash-Integration-Suite/README.md

 ### 12.7 Risks (new)

-- `salt/config/Database.php` has **hardcoded credentials** → they should be moved to environment variables.
 - The IDoc→canonical mapping is simplified; a real IDoc requires the `E1EDK*/E1EDP*` segments.
 - Ordering of outbound events: strict ordering requires a queue (JMS/Event Mesh).